William Cordova: Work and critical reception

-“The act of reclaiming in Cordova's work is not about holding onto an old way, but of apprehending the lessons of the relationships that interacted and produced these objects.
+"The act of reclaiming in Cordova's work is not about holding onto an old way, but of apprehending the lessons of the relationships that interacted and produced these objects.
 This apprehension leads to appreciation, an increase in the value of what is at hand.
-It is in this process of making familiar and sitting-with that social change is possible and Cordova's attempts at sparking those conversations is to be lauded.”
+It is in this process of making familiar and sitting-with that social change is possible and Cordova's attempts at sparking those conversations is to be lauded."

-“In trying to navigate a complex, interconnected web of meaning, these open-ended works connect these particular histories to the personal histories of each viewer.
+"In trying to navigate a complex, interconnected web of meaning, these open-ended works connect these particular histories to the personal histories of each viewer.
 The introductory text to the exhibition suggests that such a conceptual practice “may ultimately lead to social change, which only happens when we change our perspective.”
-While small and seemingly open-ended, Cordova’s exhibition provides a platform for social change, one that is more capable than other, more traditional curatorial models.”
+While small and seemingly open-ended, Cordova’s exhibition provides a platform for social change, one that is more capable than other, more traditional curatorial models."

-“This sense of duality or even multiplicity of reading is a critical component of Cordova’s work, which he frequently creates by using puns and double meanings in both his titles and images.
+"This sense of duality or even multiplicity of reading is a critical component of Cordova’s work, which he frequently creates by using puns and double meanings in both his titles and images."

-“He wants us to slow ourselves below a blur, so that we might again see people appear in our blind spots.
+"He wants us to slow ourselves below a blur, so that we might again see people appear in our blind spots.
 He wants us to question lost relations, to listen into the emptiness, to consider the unsung circuits of influence and ideas that have made our survival possible, to become enamored once again of the sights and sounds of our path-making, and of the mystery of our continuing.
 He wants us to think about the sovereignty of communities, a process that moves in its own time.
 Cordova had reached his thirties by the time his work began attracting critical attention.
-But he came to the art world the way he approaches his art—purposefully, methodically, attuned to his own cadence and tempo.”
+But he came to the art world the way he approaches his art—purposefully, methodically, attuned to his own cadence and tempo."

+In a 2020 exhibition review for Artforum magazine, the New York-based art historian and critic Jan Avgikos wrote: